Correct and Optimal: the Regular Expression Inference Challenge: Datasets

 For the challenge presented here, we restrict ourselves to strings over a binary alphabet for two reasons: First, as our baselines in the next section indicate clearly, REI with a binary alphabet is already hard to learn.
 Secondly, getting ground truth for substantially bigger alphabets, \EG ASCII, is currently infeasible, because the performance even of the SOTA GPU-based REI solver we use \cite{valizadeh2023search} is heavily constrained by alphabet size.

-\PARAGRAPH{Cost Function Generation} As mentioned above, our datasets are split \WRT cost functions: In Datasets~1 and 3 the cost function is fixed to the uniform cost.
-In the remaining Datasets~2 and 4 the cost function is a parameter.
+\PARAGRAPH{Cost Function Generation} As mentioned above, our datasets are split \WRT cost functions: In DS~1 and 3 the cost function is fixed to the uniform cost.
+In the remaining DS~2 and 4 the cost function is a parameter.
 To generate costs, we randomly and independently sample from $1, \ldots, 49$ for each $c_i$ of the cost function.
-For Dataset~4, we use all $c_i$; since Dataset~2 uses a reduced set of operators, we only sample costs of relevant operators.
+For DS~4, we use all $c_i$; since DS~2 uses a reduced set of operators, we only sample costs of relevant operators.
 For both datasets, we generate 19 random cost functions in addition to the uniform cost, for each PN-set.
-Hence $k$ PN-sets give us $20 k$ inference problems.
-Table~\ref{tab:data} shows an overview of the data generated for the REI challenge.
+Hence $k$ PN-sets give us $20*k$ inference problems.
+Table~\ref{tab:data} shows an overview of the data generated for REIC.

-After generating PN-sets and cost functions, we use the REI solver by \citep{valizadeh2023search} to generate reference minimal REs for each instance.
+After generating PN-sets and cost functions, we use the REI solver from \cite{valizadeh2023search} to generate reference minimal REs for each instance.